-The Polar Express Train Ride in Wensleydale Review – The Polar Express is back in Yorkshire from the 21st of November 2020!
-Have a read of our review from last year.
+The Polar Express Train Ride in Wensleydale Review – The Polar Express is back in Yorkshire in 2021 and tickets are on sale now!
+Have a read of our review from a previous year.

 This weekend we went along to the brand new Polar Express Train Ride in Yorkshire.
 It was new to us too as we have never done a Polar Express ride and really didn’t know what to expect!
 It was an immersive theatrical experience, and quite took me by surprise (in a good way!).
 Ok, let me start at the beginning with the practicalities.
 You begin your journey at Leeming Bar Services (ok, that does not sound all that romantic, but you have to park somewhere!).

 There is a designated parking area there, with clear signs that this is where you park for the Polar Express.
 Then there are lots of helpful people directing you into parking spaces.
 It was very well organised and easy.
 You are advised to arrive no sooner than 45 minutes before your train to make sure the parking does not get clogged up.
 Then you head over to the Services themselves where there is a reception desk (and a photo opportunity in front of a huge poster) and you are advised where to wait for the bus.
 Have a look at our video review (though don’t show the kids, because of spoilers!).

 There are frequent dedicated (and decorated) Polar Express buses that take you the five minutes or so away to the Polar Express Station.
 Again, this was really quick and easy.
 On the the station forecourt there are outdoor festive food outlets.